Prerelease:GoldenEye 007 (Nintendo 64)

 The four groups of gas tanks closest to the door where you enter the bottling room originally had another gas tank stacked on top of them, similar to how they were laid out in the movie.
 These extra tanks were removed from the final version and no pads remain for them.
 The tanks in this room weren't actually props originally, and could not be destroyed.

-Even more white wall textures – not the same texture as before, though.
+Even more white wall textures, though not the same texture as before.
 The bulletproof glass seems to be missing from the window frames looking into the lab.
-There are also supports holding up the walkways in this shot and the previous one.
-The final game only has supports on some of the stairs.
+There are also supports holding up the walkways in this shot and the previous one, whereas the final game only has supports on some of the stairs.

 The conveyor belt you can use to escape seems to be missing here, although it might just be shorter and obscured by the explosion.